Multiclass Local Calibration with the Jensen-Shannon Distance: INTRODUCTION

-In many high-stakes applications, Machine Learning (ML) models are expected not only to be accurate but also well-calibrated \citep{DBLP:journals/corr/abs-2308-01222, DBLP:journals/cmpb/SambyalNKB23} - i.e., their predicted probabilities should reflect the true empirical frequencies of the corresponding classes.
-For instance, in the context of clinical decision-making, \citet{van2019calibration} compares two cardiovascular risk prediction models over two million patients from the UK.
-They show that the better-calibrated model, despite having a slightly lower AUC, provided more useful predictions, avoiding overestimation of risk.
+\endgroup In many high-stakes applications, Machine Learning (ML) models are expected not only to be accurate but also well-calibrated \citep{DBLP:journals/corr/abs-2308-01222, DBLP:journals/cmpb/SambyalNKB23,DBLP:conf/bigdataconf/CianciGGKMPRR23,DBLP:conf/aaai/RuggieriP25} - i.e., their predicted probabilities should reflect the true empirical frequencies of the corresponding classes.
+For instance, in the healthcare context, \citet{van2019calibration} compares two cardiovascular risk prediction models over two million patients from the UK.
+They show that the better-calibrated model, despite having a lower AUC, avoided overestimation of risk.

 However, existing works have mostly focused on \textit{confidence calibration} \citep{DBLP:conf/nips/Le-CozHA24, DBLP:conf/uai/LuoBBZWXSESP22, DBLP:conf/nips/XiongDKW0XH23,DBLP:journals/ml/FilhoSPSKF23}, which only looks at the top-predicted class to check a model's calibration.
-While in binary classification tasks, a well-calibrated model on the top-predicted class ensures good calibration on the complementary class, this is not true for multiclass classification tasks.
+While in binary classification tasks, a well-calibrated model on the top-predicted class ensures good calibration, this is not true for multiclass classification tasks.

 \textit{Example.} Consider an ML model trained to predict the stage of cancer in a cell.
 Suppose the model is calibrated only with respect to its most confident prediction, i.e., if it assigns a probability of $p\%$ to early-stage cancer, then about $p\%$ of the instances receiving such a score are indeed early-stage cancer.
 Although this might appear sufficient for decision-making~\citep{DBLP:conf/icml/GuoPSW17}, inaccurate probability estimates for less frequent classes can be critical: failing to approximate the likelihood of rare transitional states---such as cells halfway between benign and malignant---might hide patterns about tumor progression.